Friday Free-for-all!

 Old Vancouver Mayor Gerry McGeer .. interesting connection to the B of C.

-When I was a university student 10 years ago, I lived at home.
+No Longer Looking: When I was a university student 10 years ago, I lived at home.
 My parents wouldn't LET me get student loans, so I felt like the poor kid when all my friends with student loans seemed to have money to burn.
 They all lived the high life, going to the bar, Mexico at spring break, lots of dinner, lunches out and the whole dorm life.
 Now I am ever so thankful that I don't have student loan debt.
 I now have friends who are drowning in debt, it makes me feel sick when I wonder how on earth they will ever pay back a loan of $35k when they're only making $15 per hour (because of course, student loans don't discriminate and you can master in basket weaving if your heart desires).
-There's got to be a tipping point in all this debt we have awash in society.
+There's got to be a… Read more »

 For those of you with children (or planning to have)and looking towards their post secondary education funding